Ultramarine-Linux/taidan/README.md

 ## 📃 License

+The rust code is licensed under `GPL-3.0-or-later`.

-    Copyright © 2024  Fyra Labs & Ultramarine Linux Contributors
+    Copyright © 2024~2025  Fyra Labs & Ultramarine Linux Contributors

-    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

     This program is distributed in the hope that it will be useful,